U.S. court rules NSA can temporarily resume bulk phone data collection

 WASHINGTON A U.S. court has ruled that the eavesdropping National Security Agency can temporarily resume its bulk collection of Americans' telephone records, according to documents made public on Tuesday.

-A new law, called the Freedom Act, which substantially reformed and narrowed the bulk phone data programme, was signed by U.S. President Barack Obama a day after the existing programme lapsed on June 1.
+A new law, called the Freedom Act, which substantially reformed and narrowed the bulk phone data program, was signed by U.S. President Barack Obama a day after the existing program lapsed on June 1.

 "In passing the USA Freedom Act, Congress clearly intended to end bulk data collection ...
 But what it took away with one hand, it gave back - for a limited time - with another," wrote Michael Mosman, a judge on the surveillance court.